What is testicular torsion?

 Testicular torsion is usually diagnosed with a physical exam and a medical history.
 Your child’s healthcare provider may also do an ultrasound.
 This is a noninvasive test that uses sound waves to make pictures of the scrotum and testicles to check blood flow.
 Some healthcare providers may also send children with typical symptoms straight to the operating room for definitive treatment.
 It is important to make a prompt diagnosis because prolonged testicular torsion may cause irreversible damage to the testicles.
 Other diagnostic tests may be included.
 However, there is no test that can diagnose testicular torsion accurately all of the time.

 Testicular torsion usually requires immediate intervention.
 The severity of the torsion depends on if the testicle(s) is partially or completely twisted.
 The more twisted the testicle, the more urgent the intervention.
 To minimize long-term problems, intervention is usually required within 6 hours of symptoms.

-Most boys who develop testicular torsion will require prompt surgery to correct the problem.
+Most boys who develop testicular torsion will require prompt surgery to correct it.
 Surgery will help prevent torsion from occurring in the future.
 In some cases, manipulation by hand to untwist the torsion may be possible.